yourcryptolife/BITG-Raspberry-Pi-Masternode/Setup Guide.md

 1. Open your terminal on the Pi
 2. type

-sudo nano bitgbackup.sh
+> sudo nano bitgbackup.sh

 3. enter your password and press enter

-4. nanno will now open.
+4. nano will now open.

 5. Copy and paste the following (everything BETWEEN –-start--- and –-end---) into nano: